 There’s a lot to consider when shopping for new floors.
-Each product has its own unique features, benefits, and even drawbacks.
-Hardwood can be a great choice for a variety of rooms, homes, and lifestyles.
+Every type of flooring has its own unique features and benefits.
+Hardwood floors, for instance, can be a great choice for a variety of rooms, homes, and lifestyles.
 If you’re considering putting hardwood in your home, here are some pros and cons to weigh before you make a decision.

 When installed and cared for properly, hardwood floors will last you a long time.
 Solid hardwood can be sanded and refinished multiple times.
 Engineered hardwood can sometimes be sanded and refinished, but not as many times as solid hardwood.

-With so many different species, stains, cuts, grades, plank sizes, and pattern options, there’s a hardwood for every decor.
+With so many different species, stains, cuts, grades, plank sizes, and patterns, there’s a hardwood flooring option for every decor.

 For the most part, hardwood flooring won’t need much maintenance beyond routine sweeping and vacuuming on the bare floor setting.
-Remember – hardwood floors should never be wet-mopped, and all spills should be wiped up as quickly as possible to prevent water damage.
+Remember – no types of wood flooring should ever be wet-mopped, and all spills should be wiped up as quickly as possible to prevent water damage.